How can I find a beta value for a company or sector?

 Beta values are published in a number of company directories using a variety of formulas, values and reference share indices.
 The time period covered can also vary, for example the Risk Measurement Service uses monthly returns for the past 60 months whilst other sources use between 24 and 36 months.
 It is inadvisable to make comparisons between sources without first establishing the degree of difference in the way these values have been compiled.

-The Library enquiry service can only provide Beta values to qualified users.
-Non-qualified users can consult our resources in person on payment of our daily access fee - see who can use the Library for further details.
+The Library enquiry service can provide Beta values to ICAEW members, ACA students and other entitled users.
+Non-members can consult our resources in person on payment of our daily access fee - see who can use the Library for further details.

 The London Business School publish the quarterly Risk Measurement Service which provides Beta values, various risk measures and other key data for 3,000 UK shares, including every UK stock with a full listing on the London Stock Exchange and all AIM listed stocks.